-I don’t suppose I gave entropy much thought other than as a cornerstone of classical physics, i.e., Second Law of Thermodynamics.
-While reading a Science News report, A New View of Gravity , I realized the natural link between the humble spiritual roots of religion and the essence of science.
+I don’t suppose I gave entropy much thought other than as a cornerstone of classical physics, i.e., The Second Law of Thermodynamics.
+While reading a Science News report, A New View of Gravity, I realized the natural link between the humble spiritual roots of religion and the essence of science.
 The link between entropy and gravity made the case solid for me, although I’d have trouble explaining why.
 Fortunately, a simpler case is possible to make.

 Language, and the information it contains, is a low entropy state.
 Increasing entropy would mean decreasing information.
 Chapter 10 speaks to this also, When your discernment penetrates the four quarters, are you capable of not knowing anything?
-Complete entropy results in complete loss of information.
-This amounts to what the Tao Te Ching refers to as, ‘mysterious sameness’, ‘nothing’, ‘stillness’, ‘emptiness’, ‘the void’, ‘silence’.
+Complete entropy results in a complete loss of information.
+This is what the Tao Te Ching refers to as, mysterious sameness, nothing, stillness, emptiness, the void, silence.
 It is odd using entropy to illustrate Taoist principles.
 I expect the increasing information overload in the centuries ahead will make the Taoist entropic worldview ever more appealing.
 Let’s face it, sanity lies in disordered humble simplicity.

 It is interesting how language, as a low entropy system, has the opposite effect on large groups of people.
 Language provides a high entropy common ground that removes barriers among any multitude of strangers (i.e., low entropy individuals) who speak the same language.
 In short, a common language helps strangers (in essence) to connect—unity, a state of high entropy.